 There are two types of ticket fields:

-- System ticket fields are the standard, default fields that agents see in a ticket.
-Additional system fields are added to the ticket page when you activate additional Zendesk Support features, such as ticket sharing.
-You can deactivate and reactivate some (but not all) of the system fields.
+- Standard ticket fields are the predefined fields that agents see in a ticket.
+Additional standard fields are added to the ticket page when you activate additional Zendesk Support features, such as ticket sharing.
+You can deactivate and reactivate some (but not all) of the standard fields.

 Also, see the following articles:

 - Optimizing your ticket form to understand ticket fields and do some planning to build an optimal ticket form.

 - Adding custom fields to your tickets and support request form to create the custom ticket fields you need.